-Founded in 1997, Harvard China Forum is North America’s leading and longest-running student-run conference on China.
-Dedicated to a constructive dialogue on the challenges, trends, and issues affecting China, the forum aims to engage leaders in business, academia, and politics in discourse that will offer insights and generate new ideas.
-The annual Forum typically takes place at Harvard University each April.
-In 2016, more than 1,200 delegates and 100 speakers attended the forum, making it the largest of its kind.
+Founded in 1997, Harvard College China Forum is North America’s leading and longest-running student-run conference on China.
+Dedicated to a constructive dialogue on the challenges, trends, and issues affecting China, the forum aims to engage leaders in business, academic, and politics in a discourse that offers insights and generates ideas.
+The annual forum typically takes place every April in Boston.
+Over a thousand delegates and nearly a hundred speakers attended the forum in 2018, making it the largest of its kind.

 Harvard College China Forum was founded in 1998 as Harvard China Review, by then Harvard graduate students Zhang Yong (Chief Editor) and Zhang Ligang (Publisher).
 Initially run by students at the Harvard Graduate School of Arts and Sciences, the magazine expanded its staff membership to other Harvard schools and eventually to academic institutions in Greater Boston, publishing both works of student staff writers and solicited articles from academics in the area.